-Notices
+Notices 2

-44. Any notice consent or other writing authorized or required by this Agreement to be given or sent shall be deemed to have been duly given or sent by the State If signed by the Minister or by any senior officer of the Civil Service of the said State acting by the direction of the Minister and forwarded by prepaid post or handed to the Company at its address in the said State hereinbefore set forth or other address in the said State nominated by the Company to the Minister from time to time for the purpose of this Clause and by the Company if signed on its, behalf by any person or persons authorized by it or by its solicitors as notified to the State from time to time and forwarded by prepaid post or handed to the Minister and except in the case of personal service any such notice consent or writing shall be deemed to have been duly given or sent on the day on which It would be delivered In the ordinary course of post.
+44. Any notice consent or other writing authorised or required by this Agreement to be given or sent shall be deemed to have been duly given or sent by the State if signed by the Minister or by any senior officer of the Civil Service of the said State acting by the direction of the Minister and forwarded by prepaid post or handed to the Company at its address in the said State hereinbefore set forth or other address in the said State nominated by the Company to the Minister from time to time for the purpose of this Clause and by the Company if signed on its behalf by any person or persons authorised by it or by its solicitors as notified to the State from time to time and forwarded by prepaid post or handed to the Minister and except in the case of personal service any such notice consent or writing shall be deemed to have been duly given or sent on the day on which it would be delivered in the ordinary course of post.

-Applicable law
+Applicable law 2